-Join John McWade for an in-depth discussion in this video Do you really need a second logo?, part of Before & After: Graphic Design Techniques.
+Join John McWade for an in-depth discussion in this video Do you really need a second logo?, part of Learning Graphic Design: Techniques.

 If your logo is as simple as Apple or Nike, it will look good no matter what …size you use it, or no matter where you use it. …But if your logo is more complex, and most of them are, when you reduce it to a …small size, it will often feel weak, or thin, or congested, or in some way, not right. …What do you do?
 Well, the surprising answer is that you …may need to make a second logo.
 The original for use at normal size and a …second one for use at small sizes.
 I have two examples.…